bmabey/clj-airbrake/README.md

 (def exception (try (throw (Exception.
 "Foo")) (catch Exception e e)) ; throw to get a stacktrace

-(airbrake/notify "my-api-key" "production" "/app/dir" exception request)
-=> {:error-id 42 :id 100 :url "http://sub.airbrakeapp.com/errors/42/notices/100"}
+;; send in blocking style using the JDK's http libs (airbrake/notify "my-api-key" "production" "/app/dir" exception request) => {:error-id 42 :id 100 :url "http://sub.airbrakeapp.com/errors/42/notices/100"}

+;; send async using http-kit and callbacks (airbrake/notify-async (fn [resp] ...) "my-api-key" "production" "/app/dir" exception request)

+;; the notify and notify-async fns are also dynamic vars if you wish to swap them out for ;; a different implementation using the same XML request helpers in clj-airbrake.core
  ```

 Note that the `request` is one-to-one with Airbrake's API and *not* a [Ring][ring] request.
 If you are using ring please <a href="#middleware">see below</a> about the provided ring middleware.